-Classic department stores have always spent a whole lot of time and money on their window displays.
+Classic department stores have always spent a lot of time and money on their window displays.
 Macy’s in Midtown Manhattan famously spends 9 months of the year on their infamous holiday displays.
 While the viability of the department store has waned a bit, the necessity to capture shoppers’ attention with window displays remains as important as ever.

-Keeping a consistent theme within a particular window is generally a good rule of thumb.
+A consistent theme within a particular window is generally a good rule of thumb.
 Feel free to use helpful and related props to tell your story and supplement your products.
 However, don’t feel the need to clutter the space.
 Sometimes, less is more.

 Like the interior of your store, proper lighting is essential.
 Objects should be highly visible without being overly flooded with bright light.
 Finally, change your window display frequently to keep it fresh and maintain interest.

-Another well known type of layout can be found in Ikea stores.
+Another well-known type of layout can be found in Ikea stores.
 They use a forced-path floor plan to send customers into different themed rooms that highlight the style and setting of each product.

 For a more in depth look at floor plans check out: 8 Retail Store Floor Plans: How to Find the Best Retail Store Layout